liamcoatman/pandas-stfc-summer-school/README.md

-# The Data Science Toolkit: Introduction to Python, Numpy and Pandas
+# Python: Data Science in Pandas and NumPy

-Teaching materials for Data Science Crash course at UCL (02/10/2017)
+Teaching materials for STFC summer school (17/07/2018)

-## Data

-Before running the notebook you will need to download the metor data set, which is available [here](https://www.kaggle.com/nasa/meteorite-landings/data).

 ## Get in touch